 Tigers' core still intact as spring training approaches

-In this Sept.
 17, 2016, file photo, Detroit Tigers starting pitcher Justin Verlander delivers against the Cleveland Indians during the first inning of a baseball game, in Cleveland.
+A couple months ago, it looked li... .

 Comments